fbgallet/roam-extension-live-ai-assistant/docs/generative-ai.md

 ## 5) SmartBlocks commands

-You can insert the following commands in your SmartBlocks template to use or run Live AI Assistant directly from your templates:
+You can insert the following commands in your SmartBlocks template to use or run Live AI directly from your templates:

 ### <%SPEECHTOROAM%>